benhall92/Blank-WordPress-Theme/readme.txt

 To help users we have also included the code for a functioning WordPress menu.
 This menu is responsive across Desktop and Mobile Devices.

+A link to FontAwesome has been added to allow the use of their icon library.

 This theme utilises my Core CSS framework.

 * Mobile-first, Responsive Layout